baileythegreen/tutorials/string_formatting.md

     sumstats

 The general representation for this is: `${var\%pattern}`.
-What is actually happening is bash searchs within the value of `var` for a specified `pattern`.
+What is actually happening is bash searches within the value of `var` for a specified `pattern`.
 The `\%` operator tells it to begin its search from the end and remove the **shortest** matching substring.

 If we want to only obtain the extension from `file`'s value, this is done very similarly (with or without the use of wildcards), using the form `${var#pattern}`, which begins its search at the beginning of the string and removes the **shortest** matching substring:

 ```bash